ariasvargas15/TvMaze/README.md

 TvMaze is a project to handle the TvMaze API to display and search for TV Series and people based on TvMaze API.

-- [x] Lists and searchs series and its episodes
+- [x] Lists and searches series and its episodes
-- [x] Lists and searchs people and the series where they acted
+- [x] Lists and searches people and the series where they acted
 - [x] Saves, deletes and lists favorite series
 - [x] Authentication with PIN and Biometric(fingerprint)